kushshrestha01/bitmap-transformer/README.md

  output = (outputfilename).bmp

- transform = grayscale (Calls the function to convert the image to gray)
+ transform = grayscale (Calls the function to convert the boy.bmp to gray)